MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 ## Support Windows XP, Windows Vista, and Windows 7/8 install bases

-You can modernize your app for Windows 10 without having to create a new branch and maintain separate code bases.
+You can modernize your application for Windows 10 without having to create a new branch and maintain separate code bases.

 If you want to build separate binaries for Windows 10 users, use conditional compilation.
 If you'd prefer to build one set of binaries that you deploy to all Windows users, use runtime checks.